- 1 large egg, beaten

 Reviews for Italian-Style Salisbury Steaks

 "This recipe wasn't terrible, but it wasn't amazing either.
 I read the reviews beforehand and made sure to add extra spice to the tomato mixture.
 I also put this in the oven instead of frying up the patties (I'm not a fan of frying).
-We wound up putting these over rice, and while it was a decent meal, I'm not sure I would make it again."
+We wound up putting these over rice, and while it was a decent meal, I'm not sure I would make it again.
+It simply tasted like burgers with tomatoes on top."

 "Delicious!
 I used ground turkey and fresh garlic instead of garlic powder.
 For those who found it bland, I wonder if the tasted it as they were cooking it.
 I added a lot of extra oregano, basil, and garlic powder to the tomato sauce mixture even though I bought the Italian tomato sauce and Italian diced tomatoes."